FelixAugenstein/watson-assistant-phone-integration/README.md

 ![Catalog Voice Agent](readme_images/catalog-voice-agent.png)

 <h4>2) Import json to your Watson Assistant</h4>
+Click on the IBM Cloud logo in the upper left to get back to your dashboard.
+Then click services to select your Watson Assistant service and launch it.
 Create a new Skill and choose Dialog Skill, then select Import Skill and upload either the

 - skill-banking-balance-enquiry.json or the
 - skill-pizza-order-book-table.json.